adriandelser/SceneBuilder/README.md

 - **Move or adjust existing obstacles/drones**: Obstacles and drones can be moved by clicking and dragging.
 Drone start and goal points, as well as existing obstacle vertices can be moved in the same way.
 - **Switch between Obstacle and Drone Modes**: Press b to switch to building/obstacle mode.
 Press d to switch to drone/agent mode.
 Alternatively click the Switch button on the bottom left of the gui.
 - **Delete obstacles**: Select the obstacle and press delete or backspace.
 NOTE this is not yet available for drones.
-- **Remove unwanted points**: To remove unwanted points (either obstacle vertices or a drone start point), press escape.
+- **Clear temporary points**: To clear building vertices prior to completing the building, or to remove a drone's starting point before placing the goal, press 'esc' or 'escape'.
-- **Undo drone/obstacle placement**: To remove the last obstacle or drone, press ctrl+z.
+- **Undo drone/obstacle placement**: To remove the last obstacle or drone that was placed, press ctrl+z.
 - **Reset Scene**: To reset the scene to a blank canvas, click the Reset button in the gui.

 ## Saving Scenes

 Once you have created a scene, you can save it to a JSON or GeoJSON file by clicking the 'Save' button in the GUI.
 You will then be prompted to select whether you want to use our basic JSON format or GeoGSON.
-This file can then be used as input for path planning algorithms that require predefined scenes with obstacles and paths.

 **_Unless otherwise specified, the file is saved as "scenebuilder.json" in the current working directory._**